Azure/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/08-integrate-apim-gateway.md

 ms.author: brbenn
 ---

-# Module 08 - Bring Your Own Model

-This module explains how to integrate external AI models and local models with your Azure Logic Apps agents, providing flexibility to use models beyond Azure OpenAI Service.
+This module explains how to integrate the APIM Gateway services with your Azure Logic Apps agents, providing flexibility to use models beyond Azure OpenAI Service.

 When finished with this module, you'll have gained the following knowledge:

 - **APIM AI Gateway Integration**: How to use Azure API Management AI Gateway to connect to external AI models
-- **Local Model Integration**: How to connect to local models using VNET integration

 ## The Benefits of Model Flexibility in Enterprise AI Applications

 In enterprise AI applications, organizations often need flexibility in choosing AI models based on specific requirements such as compliance, cost optimization, specialized capabilities, or data residency requirements.
 Azure Logic Apps supports multiple approaches to integrate different AI models, ensuring you can choose the best model for your specific use case.

-## Model Integration Approaches

-Azure Logic Apps supports three primary approaches for integrating external and local AI models:

-### Approach 1: APIM AI Gateway for External Models
+## APIM AI Gateway Integration
 Use Azure API Management AI Gateway to create a unified interface for external AI providers:
 - **Centralized management** of multiple AI model endpoints
 - **Security and authentication** handling for external services
 - **Rate limiting and monitoring** capabilities
 - **Cost optimization** through intelligent routing

-### Approach 2: Direct External Model Integration
-Connect directly to external AI model APIs:

-### Approach 3: Local Model Integration via VNET
-Connect to on-premises or private cloud AI models using VNET integration:
-- **Private connectivity** to internal AI infrastructure
-- **Compliance and data residency** requirements
-- **Custom or fine-tuned models** hosted internally

-## Approach 1: APIM AI Gateway Integration

 ## Prerequisites:
 - An Azure account and subscription.
 If you don't have a subscription, [sign up for a free Azure account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).